online-ml/river/docs/examples/matrix-factorization-for-recommender-systems/part-1.md

 ## Let's start

-In this tutorial, we are going to explore MF algorithms available in `river` and test them on a movie recommendation problem with the MovieLens 100K dataset.
+In this tutorial, we are going to explore MF algorithms available in River and test them on a movie recommendation problem with the MovieLens 100K dataset.
 This latter is a collection of movie ratings (from 1 to 5) that includes various information about both the items and the users.
 We can access it from the [river.datasets](/api/overview/#datasets) module:

 ```python